Black Sun (Goodrick-Clarke book): Reception

-Muller noted the absence of mention of Der Mann, der Hitler die Ideen gab, what he called the "seminal work" on Hitler's occult beliefs.
-He said given the book's concentration on Anglo-American movements it did "not ask why the Anglo Saxons seem particularly prone to such ravings", but said that the book may be merely biased towards what Goodrick-Clarke was specialized in.
+Muller said given the book's concentration on Anglo-American movements it did "not ask why the Anglo Saxons seem particularly prone to such ravings" He also noted the absence of mention of Der Mann, der Hitler die Ideen gab by Wilfried Daim, which he called the "seminal work" on Hitler's occult beliefs.
 Alternatively, D. A. Harvey writing for Choice argued its "international dimension" was its greatest strength, and recommended Black Sun, further praising its writing and scope.
 Whaley said the comparison between these modern groups and the ones in pre-1914 Austria could be seen as "rather sensationalist" due to their lack of power, though described it as "intriguing", while Harvey said this comparison was "highly provocative".
-Whaley argued that "whether or not the 'Black Sun' manages to destroy [the democratic] system in the next few decades, Goodrick-Clarke is surely right to insist that we need to understand its enduring magnetism."
-Publishers Weekly said the book did not properly evaluate whether such groups, now fringe, had the potential for atrocities.
+Publishers Weekly said Black Sun did not properly evaluate whether such groups, now fringe, had the potential for atrocities.
+Jérôme Rousse-Lacordaire writing in Aries noted it as covering a broad range of topics, and agreed with Goodrick-Clarke's conclusions about what the neo-Nazi movements profiled reflected about society.
+He said the same conspiratorial lens, though without the neo-Nazism, was demonstrated in the popularity of conspiracism in popular culture.